fhroland/unix_v4/README.md

 Once you see the `#` prompt, you are logged in as `root`.
 However, the shell (the original Thompson Shell) behaves very differently from modern terminals like 'bash' or 'zsh'.

 ### ⚠️ Important: How to correct typing errors
-In 1973, there was no "Backspace" key in the modern sense.
+In the early 1970's, there was no "Backspace" key in the modern sense.
 If you make a mistake while typing a command, the system uses "Line Kill" and "Character Erase" symbols typical for that era:

 * **The `#` Key (Erase):** If you type a wrong character, type a `#` immediately after it.
 The system will treat the character before the `#` as deleted.
     * *Example:* `lss#` will be interpreted by the system as `ls`.